 Use different feeders – encourage a variety of birds to the garden with different feeding methods (see below)

-Consider garden size; do you have trees, bushes etc?
+Consider garden size & safety; do you have trees, bushes etc?
 Are there local cats?
 Don’t position feeders where cats can easily get to them

 Be patient – if you’ve not fed birds before, they can take a few days to get used to something new in their environment

-Maintain good hygiene – clean bird feeders regularly to avoid the spread of disease.
-Always use a bird-friendly cleaning fluid
+Maintain good hygiene – VERY IMPORTANT; clean bird feeders regularly to avoid the spread of disease.
+Always use a bird-friendly cleaning fluid.
+There’s a photo in The Hall of Einar’s blog post showing a very poorly Chaffinch, possibly due to poor feeder hygiene.

 A metal bird feeding pole with hooks for different hanging feeders, a water bowl and a flat tray is excellent for feeding multiple species.